tustin2121/James_Somerton_Transcripts/_videos/4wi49P-Qjcc.md

 [Insert that one clip from the Snapcube Sonic 2006 fandub]

+Mephiles/Memphis Tennessee: It's not as pleasant as you'd think.
+They don't treat you like a friend, they treat you like an item.
+Sometimes I wish I could be more than just an accessory to these women.
+But unfortunately, as a gamer, I don't get respect.

 </comment>
 </compare>

 <compare>
 <james {% include timecode %}>

-and we get an extra layer of that with Dahmer's victims since the vast majority of them were not white but the vast majority of Dahmer's thirsters online are a white there's further license for disconnection they get to look at them even less like people than if they were white gay men it's telling that the person fans ship Dahmer with the most is Stephen Hicks his first and whitest victim
+And we get an extra layer of that with Dahmer's victims, since the vast majority of them were not white, but the vast majority of Dahmer's thirsters online *are* white, there's further license for disconnection.
+They get to look at them even less like people than if they were white gay men.
+It's telling that the person fans ship Dahmer with the most is Stephen Hicks, his first and whitest victim.

 </james>
 <comment>